Skip to main content

 The Concept of Voluntariness and Incentives

 The reasoning is that an incentive can become so substantial that it feels less like a reward and more like a penalty for non-participation, effectively making the program coercive.
-If a program asks for or involves a medical exam, the financial incentive is generally limited to 30% of the total cost of self-only health coverage.
+If a program asks for health information or involves a medical exam, the financial incentive is generally limited to 30% of the total cost of self-only health coverage.

 This rule is an attempt to maintain a balance where the incentive is encouraging yet does not cross the line into undue influence.